TsutomuNakamura/ad_to_nt_ldap/README.md

 This program will fail to get user data from AD if you did not allow this setting.

-### AD must allow storing password as CryptSHA256 or CryptSHA512 and it's have to same as storing method in LDAP
+### AD must allow CryptSHA256 or CryptSHA512 to store password and they have to be same as a storing method in LDAP

 AD must allow storing password as CryptSHA256 or CryptSHA512 by setting smb.conf like below.